 Hello everyone,

-Today, I want to talk to you about a topic that's particularly close to my heart: zero waste in the kitchen.
+Today, I want to talk to you about a subject that is particularly close to my heart: zero waste in the kitchen .
 As a chef, I firmly believe that cooking is a dialogue with nature.
 As Marc Veyrat so aptly put it: "Nature is the greatest cookbook."
-Everything is already written in nature, and it's our role to honor it without waste.
+Everything is already written in nature, and it is our role to honor it without waste.

 The basics of zero waste in the kitchen

-The first step towards zero-waste cooking is planning.
-I remember once deciding to prepare a meal without making a list, and I ended up buying too many ingredients that ended up lost at the bottom of my fridge.
-Now, I take the time to plan my shopping, which helps me avoid excess and respect what nature provides.
+The first step towards zero-waste cooking is planning .
+I remember once deciding to prepare a meal without making a list, and I ended up buying too many ingredients that went to waste at the back of my refrigerator.
+Now, I take the time to plan my shopping trips, which helps me avoid excess and respect what nature provides.

 Next, food storage is crucial.
-I learned how to freeze leftovers, use jars, and preserve food.
-For example, vegetable peelings can be frozen to make flavorful broths.
-This is a trick I inherited from my grandmother, who knew how to never throw anything away.
+I've learned to freeze leftovers, use jars, and preserve food.
+For example, vegetable peelings can be frozen to make flavorful broths .
+It's a trick I inherited from my grandmother, who had a knack for never wasting anything.

 Cooking "from root to stem"

-Another approach I love is cooking from root to stem.
+Another approach I love is cooking "from root to stem."
 Every part of a vegetable has its use.
-Carrot tops, for example, can be transformed into a delicious pesto.
-When I invite friends over, I often make chips with the vegetable skins, and I'm always surprised by how much they love this idea.
+Carrot tops , for example, can be transformed into a delicious pesto .
+When I have friends over, I often make chips with vegetable peels, and I'm always surprised by how much they love it.

-And what about stale bread?
-Instead of throwing it away, I turn it into sweet pudding or homemade breadcrumbs.
+And what about stale bread ?
+Instead of throwing it away, I transform it into sweet bread pudding or homemade breadcrumbs .
 It's both economical and delicious.

 Sustainable tips for everyday life

-To take this approach further, I recommend reducing packaging.
-Buying in bulk and favoring local producers are simple but powerful actions.
-I've also invested in sustainable utensils, like reusable cotton pads and glass jars.
+To take this approach further, I recommend reducing packaging .
+Buying in bulk and supporting local producers are simple yet powerful steps.
+I've also invested in sustainable items , like reusable cotton pads and glass jars.
 It's amazing how much of a difference these small changes can make.

-Finally, for unavoidable waste, composting is a great option.
-I've started composting in my garden, and it's wonderful to see how the waste transforms into fertile soil.
+Finally, for unavoidable waste, composting is an excellent option.
+I started composting in my garden, and it's wonderful to see how the waste transforms into fertile soil.

-Zero-waste cooking isn't a constraint, but a true source of culinary creativity.
-Each transformation is a testament to my love for nature and my guests.
+Zero-waste cooking isn't a constraint, but a true source of culinary creativity .
+Every transformation is a testament to my love for nature and my guests.
 I like to say that every dish I prepare tells a story, and I'm proud to include ingredients that others would have thrown away.

-In conclusion, zero-waste cooking is a return to one's roots.
+Zero-waste cooking is a return to our roots.
 It's an authentic way of life that celebrates nature in all its bounty.
-As I like to remind you, "every bite is a celebration of life."
+As I like to say, "every bite is a celebration of life."

 "In every dish, there is an echo of our respect for nature." - Gamra